thallysbezerra/rv-test/README.md

 - Simple tests to verify if application is rendering without crashing and initial states are initializing correctly.
 - Statics components with snapshots tests to avoid components changes.
 - Testing if data as number, is entering and returning correctly on `monetaryMask()` function.
+- Testing if `screenStatus()` returns only two possibilities correctly.

+# Instructions to run tests

+-  `npm test`, or `yarn test` on root directory to run application tests.

 # Instructions to run locally